 We believe the best way to achieve our vision is to embed sustainability, in its widest form, within our curriculum.
 We do this through our four Rings of Sustainability.

-In the context of learning at Cornish, the rings help us to embed a holistic approach to the understanding of big questions: the personal focuses on the individual, skills for living and wellbeing; socio-cultural examines beliefs, customs and practices; urban/technological takes an economic perspective; and natural an environmental perspective.
+In the context of learning at Cornish, the Rings underpin everything we do and help us to embed a holistic approach to the understanding of big questions:

 Our participation in the Victorian Government’s ResourceSmart Schools Program falls under natural sustainability.
 The program supports schools as they integrate sustainability into their strategic planning and processes, helping them to improve their resource management while embedding sustainability practices into school operations, teaching, learning and community engagement.

 In late 2019, Cornish College signed the Victorian Government’s TAKE2 Pledge, which is “Working together, we pledge to play our part and take action on climate change for Victoria, our country and our planet”.
 We are aiming to become, amongst other initiatives, to become a Five Star ResourceSmart School and a community hub for sustainability.
 We gained our first star in April 2020.

 Our ResourceSmart committee of staff and students is working hard to identify areas where we can make a difference in areas such as operational, teaching and learning and whole school community engagement.
 One area that was identified by a group of Year 10 students was our canteen.